Overview of HUS and TTP

 Treatment for HUS and TTP

-It is essential to treat HUS and TTP, as the mortality rate without treatment is close to 90%.
+It is essential to treat HUS and TTP, as the mortality rate without treatment is close to 90 percent.

 - Plasma exchange with fresh plasma—Plasma should be replaced on a daily basis until the platelet count normalizes—typically after 5 to 15 treatments.